ioannad/asd-graph/README.md

 According to the graphviz dot manual: http://www.graphviz.org/Documentation/dotguide.pdf

-### Supported .ASD formats
+### Supported .ASD syntax

-For now, only the simplest <system-name>.asd formats are supported, e.g.:
+For now, only the simplest <system-name>.asd syntax is supported, e.g.:

 ```common-lisp